 Bags and cloakroom

 For some exhibitions, large bags, backpacks, and luggage may need to be placed in our free cloakroom before entry.
-Please note, we are unable to offer cloaking due to COVID.
 For more information, please see our terms and conditions of entry.

 Clothing and footwear